doublethinkco/cpp-ethereum-cross/README.md

 * git clone https://github.com/doublethinkco/webthree-umbrella-cross.git
 * cd webthree-umbrella-cross
-* docker build .
+* sudo docker build .
-* docker run -i -t HASH /bin/bash
+* sudo docker run -i -t HASH /bin/bash
 * And then inside that docker container
 ** ./main.sh ~/x-tools/arm-unknown-linux-gnueabi
 * You end up with a TGZ file in the ~ directory
 * From outside of the container
-** docker cp HASH:/FILENAME.tgz ~/FILENAME.tgz
+** sudo docker cp HASH:/FILENAME.tgz ~/
 * If you are running this in a VM then copy it back out with something like:
 ** scp MACHINE:/filename.tgz ~